Cybersecurity Guidelines for the C-Suite in 2020

 The cybersecurity marketplace has rapidly grown to a $100 billion industry, offering a wide range of cybersecurity hardware, software, and professional services.
 There are now an incredible number of companies offering cybersecurity technologies, products, and services, often claiming to have the solution to many of your cybersecurity needs.
 Unfortunately, no single product or service can provide a magic solution to this multifaceted, ever-evolving, and highly complex set of global information security challenges.

 Thus, many C-suite executives are trying to make the right investment decisions, but often they are not well informed regarding the cyber threats facing their organization and all the potential cyber liabilities.
 Rather than investing valuable resources in protecting specific types of high-value data, a threat-based approach to cybersecurity identifies the vulnerabilities that a cyberattack would likely try to exploit and outlines measures to secure those vulnerabilities.

-Complete the form below to download MFA’s whitepaper, Cybersecurity Guidelines for the C-Suite in 2020.
+Click below to read MFA’s whitepaper, Cybersecurity Guidelines for the C-Suite in 2020.

 Material discussed in this communication is meant to provide general information and should not be acted on without obtaining professional advice tailored to you or your company’s individual and specific needs.
 Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used by any person or entity, for the purpose of (i) avoiding penalties that may be imposed on any taxpayer or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 This information is for general guidance only and is not a substitute for professional advice.